LuigiBrosNin/UNI/Master first year/Complex systems and network science.md

 - Exam info
 	https://www.cs.unibo.it/~babaoglu/courses/csns/papers/index.html
-	paper presentation -> send an email of the picked paper link, then there are presentations
+	paper presentation -> send an email of the picked paper link, then there are presentations in class
+	1. Relevance of the topic to the course,
+	2. Quality of the contents,
+	3. Quality of the delivery,
+	4. Quality of the slides,
+	5. Adherence to the time limit (30 minutes)

+	final project -> individual, using PeerSim or NetLogo modeling environment

+	Final grade for the course will be based on three factors: (i) the research paper presentation (40%), (ii) the project written report (50%) and (iii) the project discussion (10%).

 # Theory